We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 I hope you’ve found this Shopify vs Squarespace video helpful, but there’s lots more pros and cons of both platforms to discover.
 You’ll find all these in our full Shopify vs Squarespace comparison, which is available on the Style Factory website.
 You’ll find a link to this article below.

-And finally, if you have any questions about Shopify or Squarespace, do leave a comment on this video — we try to answer all of them.
+And finally, if you have any questions about Shopify versus Squarespace, do leave a comment on this video — we try to answer all of them.

 For a limited time, we’re offering our readers some excellent free tools.
 Sign up free to immediately receive: